smartcontractkit/ccip-solana-bs58-generator/README.md

 ##### create-multisig

-Create and initialize an SPL token multisig account using a deterministic address (base + seed).
-The CLI requires a `--mint` and automatically detects whether to use SPL Token v1 or Token-2022 from the mint’s owner.
+Create and initialize an SPL token multisig account using a deterministic address (base + seed + mint).
+The CLI requires a `--mint` and automatically detects whether to use SPL Token v1 or Token-2022 from the mint's owner.
+The mint address is incorporated into the seed to ensure unique multisig addresses per token.

 **Syntax:**